AndreyAzimov/twitter-api-ruby/README.md

 # Twitter API Ruby
-1 file to automatically post to twitter using new api v2
+1 file to programmatically post to twitter using new api v2 (2024)

 ```
 class TwitterNew